lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 2

-The game was shorter, and my notes simply say "slow game, outvalued".
+The game was shorter, and my notes simply say "slow game, outvalued."
 Looking at the registered life total makes this particularly interesting:

 |   Me   | Opponent |
 |:------:|:--------:|